russpoutine/kohana-propel/README.md

 # Kohana-Propel #

-Kohana-Propel is a Kohana 3.3 module that makes Propel ORM available.
+Kohana-Propel is a Kohana 3.3 module that makes Propel ORM available in Kohana.

 ## Installation ##